 Participants

-The sample of respondents was obtained from an online Midgam Project Web Panel.
-This company specializes in providing infrastructure services for internet research and employs a panel of over 30,000 subjects, representing every geographic and demographic sector in Israel, for the validity of internet questionnaires.
-The company uses the stratified sampling method based on data published by the Central Bureau of Statistics (Central Bureau of Statistics Israel 2019), and determines quotas by age, religion, and gender.
-Participants signed up and were paid for their participation (approximately two U.S dollars).
-The total number of questionnaire respondents was 2,217 throughout the study period (four weeks).
-A power analysis, run through GPower software 3.1.9.2 (Faul et al. 2009), accounted for the appropriateness of our sample size (N=2,217), with α=.05, power=.80, and medium effect size (Cohen’s f ≥.25).

-The questionnaires were divided into four waves (once a week).
+The sample was obtained from an online Web Panel, based on data published by the Central Bureau of Statistics (Central Bureau of Statistics Israel 2019.
+The questionnaire respondents' total number was 2,217 throughout the study period: The questionnaires were divided into four waves (once a week).
 The first wave included 527 respondents, the second wave included 565 respondents, the third wave included 562 respondents, and the fourth wave included 553 respondents.
 Respondents were aged 18 to 74, with a mean age of 41.8 (SD= 15.5).
 Of the respondents, 47.5% were men, and 52.5% were women.
-Most of the respondents were married (60%) (29% were single 29%), non-religious (77%), and with academic education (64%).
-Regarding voting intentions, 21.1% reported they would vote for the Likud party, 29% for Kachol-Lavan, and 7.6% for the Labor party.
+Most of the respondents were married (60%), non-religious (77%), and with academic education (64%).
+Regarding voting intentions, 21.1% reported they would vote for the Likud party, and 29% for Kachol-Lavan.
 On social media, 43% of respondents reported following any or several prime ministerial candidates.
-Of those, 69% followed Netanyahu on social networks, 48% followed Gantz, and 21% followed Gabai (the Labor party candidate).
-In total, 88% of respondents followed candidates on Facebook, 18% on Twitter, and 18% on Instagram.
+Of those, 69% followed Netanyahu on social networks, and 48% followed Gantz.
+88% of them followed candidates on Facebook, while 18% on Twitter.

 Research tools